mtl-brainhack-school-2019/Marcel-Kaufmann/README.md

 <img src="https://www.biopac.com/wp-content/uploads/bsladv-300x300.jpg")>
 </div>

-The collection pipeline has been established using ROS (the robot operating system) and biopac data is manually recorded for each participant.
-The analysis pipeline does not exist and synchronization/merging of data collected in ROS and via the Biopac software has yet to be implemented.
+The collection pipeline has been established using ROS (the robot operating system), while the data from the biopac sensors is recorded manually for each participant.
+An analysis pipeline did not exist and the synchronization/merging of the collected data had not been implemented before Brain Hack.

-In addition, the idea is to use this pipeline to process signals that have been collected outside of our lab.
+In addition, this pipeline could be used to process signals that have been collected outside of our lab.
 E.g., there is Biopac recordings that have been recorded inside of MRI scanners.
-This data is very noisy, hence looking into different data pre-processing and cleaning techniques can be part of this project, too.
+This data is very noisy and could possibly be filtered based on the code base of this project.

 # Datasets